Live Bumblebee Colonies - Available To Order Now For Spring & Summer 2026 (Select Your Preferred Delivery Date)

 Previous Customers (That Own Our Timber Villas) Can Enjoy Housing Colonies

-Our new Bumblebee Colonies will still fit inside our previously available custom Wooden Villas.
+Our new Bumblebee Colonies will fit inside our previously available custom Wooden Villas.
 Owners of these villas simply need to place the colony inside the structure, ensuring, if possible, that the colony lines up to the villa exit hole.
-Do not worry if you cannot achieve this as the Bumblebees will be able to map and navigate their way out of the villa anyway.
+Don't worry if this is not possible, as the Bumblebees will be able to map and navigate their way out of the villa anyway.
 Pull the white plastic sliding door upwards until it is removed to release the Bees.
 Please do not tinker with the placement of the colony once it has been set as this may confuse the Bees.

 New Customers Can Place Colonies In Greenhouses, Glasshouses, Polytunnels Or Makeshift Shelters